The Truth About the Supplement Industry

 Don’t Believe The Marketing Ploys

-supplements are not regulated by the FDA
+Supplements aren’t regulated by the FDA

-A few changes to the regulation rules by a governor in Utah helped supplements become unregulated.
-This means that supplement companies no longer have to prove that supplements are safe and effective.
+Supplement companies no longer have to prove that supplements are safe and effective.
 They are considered safe until proven unsafe.